zhiyinl5633/about-kelly/README.md

 # Kelly Lai

 ### _Student_
 #### **High School of Telecommunication Arts and Technology**
 zhiyinl5633@hstat.org

-Kelly Lai is currently a junior in HSTAT and this is her third year in the SEP program.
+Kelly Lai is currently a junior in HSTAT.
+This is her third year in the SEP program.
 She enjoys coding and using technology.
 This year, she is hoping to learn new concepts in software engineering.

 **Schedule**
 1. SEP - 210

 2. APUSH - 404